Exe16Kishan/Gym_partner/readme.md

 ## Getting Started

-*(This section will depend on how users will access or "run" your AI agent.
-Here are a few common scenarios.
-Choose the one that fits best, or combine elements if needed.)*

 ### For Users (e.g., if it's a web app, mobile app, or chatbot)

 To start your fitness journey with Gym AI: